genbentzer/ZondAl/README.md

 In total, 17MB with the the seperate binaries are.
 I am helped with the binaries and my colleagues require payments.
 .5 Eth - Half Etherium.
 No negotiation.

-Contact me on Telegram: GenBen or on genben@mail2tor.com
+Contact me on Telegram: t.me/Genbentz or on genben@mail2tor.com